 Notes for the Chef

-- This recipe, using only 1-cup of jalapeno peppers, with the seeds and ribs removed, is relatively mild.
-The spicy flavor can be kicked up, a bit, by adding several more chopped hot peppers when preparing the Jelly, or leave a few of the seeds in as little flavor surprises.
+- This recipe, using only 1-cup of jalapeño peppers, with the seeds and ribs removed, is relatively mild.
+The spicy flavor can be kicked up, a bit, by adding several more chopped hot peppers when preparing the jelly, or just leave a few of the seeds and ribs in as little flavor surprises.

 - The mixture is naturally a light greenish-yellow color, which is perfectly fine if you do not wish to use food colorings.
 We added red and green food coloring to ours because we are giving them as gifts for the holidays.

 - I even use the foam.
 When I scoop it off of the mixture, I put it into a large water glass, and place it into the fridge.
 Then for the next week or so, I have a nice treat eating it and a little cream cheese on crackers, or for a snack occasionally.
 Why waste it?